telostia/radiant-testnet-server-easy-setup/README.md

 ## :dart: About ##

 Easy setup and run radiant node and electrumx server with certbot SSL using Docker Compose,Bash Scripts.
+TESTNET EDITION!!!

 ## :rocket: Technologies ##